-Since this requires the HTTP routing mesh to be able to read the cookie, this option only works with HTTP routes.
+Since this requires the HTTP routing mesh to read the cookie, this option only works with HTTP routes.

 Sticky sessions might stop temporarily if the service is reconfigured to change the number of replicas, or if the replicas are restarted.